Your cookie preferences

 Do all suppliers pay Feed-in Tariffs?

-Some suppliers have mandatory requirements to pay Feed-In Tariffs: British Gas, Bulb, EDF Energy, E.ON, Octopus, OVO, ScottishPower, Shell, So Energy, Utilita and Utility Warehouse.
+Some suppliers have mandatory requirements to pay Feed-In Tariffs: British Gas, EDF Energy, E.ON Next, Octopus, OVO, ScottishPower, So Energy, Utilita and Utility Warehouse.
 Although they are not legally obliged to, other UK energy suppliers do the same.
 You can find a full list here.

-Do bear in mind that the rates paid to you for your electricity are universal and set by Ofgem, so you won’t get a better feed in tariff rate by changing your supplier.
+Bear in mind that the rates paid to you for your electricity are universal and set by Ofgem, so you won’t get a better feed-in tariff rate by changing your supplier.

 Why install solar panels?